14.4.1 Sky coverage and completeness

 The small scale completeness of Gaia and its variation with the sky stellar density is tested in comparison with two catalogues: Version 1 of the Hubble Space Telescope (HST) Source Catalogue (HSC; Whitmore et al. 2016) and a selection of fields observed by OGLE (Udalski et al. 2008) with different sky densities.

 The HSC (Whitmore et al. 2016) is a very non-uniform catalogue based on deep pencil-beam HST observations made using a wide variety of instruments (Wide Field Planetary Camera 2 (WFPC2), Wide Field Camera 3 (WFC3) and the Wide Field Channel of the Advanced Camera for Surveys (ACS) and observing modes.
 The spatial resolution of Gaia is comparable to that of Hubble and the HSC is therefore an excellent tool to test the completeness of Gaia on specific samples of stars.
 To check the completeness as a function of , we computed an approximate -band magnitude from HST F555W and F814W magnitudes () using theoretical colour-colour relations derived following the procedure of Jordi et al. (2010).
 The first test was made in a crowded field of one degree radius around Baade’s Window.
 Nearly 13 000 stars were considered, observed in both the F555W and F814W HST filters with either WFPC2 or WFC3.
 The second test was made on samples of stars observed with one of the three HST cameras, using the red filter F814W and either F555W or F606W.
-Sources were selected following the recommendations of Whitmore et al. (2016) to reduce the number of artifacts.
+Sources were selected following the recommendations of Whitmore et al. (2016) to reduce the number of artefacts.
 Moreover, only stars with an absolute astrometric correction flag in HST set to yes have been selected, leading to a typical absolute astrometric accuracy of about 0.1.
 The size of the resulting samples varies from 1600 stars for ACS-F555W to nearly 120 000 stars for ACS-F606W, going through 15-23 000 stars for the four other samples.

 OGLE: We selected fields within the OGLE-III Disk (Szymański et al. 2010), OGLE-III Bulge (Szymański et al. 2011) and OGLE-IV LMC (Soszyński et al. 2012) surveys.
 A -band magnitude is computed from OGLE and magnitudes () using an empirical relation derived from the matched Gaia/OGLE sources (two relations were derived, one for OGLE-III and one for OGLE-IV due to their different filters).
 The stellar densities were estimated from the OGLE data themselves at =20, therefore they are certainly slightly under-estimated.
 OGLE spatial resolution being lower than Gaia, the completeness provided in this comparison is an upper limit.